 Media buyers may opt to concentrate on one channel or buy media from different media owners.
 They may buy ad space simultaneously online, through radio, on TV, social media, or any other third-party media.

 Now is the time to think through media planning strategy.
 Whether you cooperate with radio stations or newspaper publishers, it is important to negotiate the price of the media ad placements beforehand.
-Look for the best deals, and ask for discounts or bonuses that media vendors are ready to give.
-On a social media contact the influencers and negotiate the deal directly.
+Look for the best deals and ask for discounts or bonuses that media vendors are ready to give.
+On social media, contact the influencers and negotiate the deal directly.

 Track competition

 Compare offers from multiple publishers, and don’t be afraid to negotiate the price before media buying.
-If you buy media, discuss with the demand-side platform (DSP) provider its platform fees and service costs, and make sure there are no hidden fees.
-Here on the demand-side platform, you can adjust the programmatic budget by setting the daily or monthly limits.
+If you buy media, discuss with the demand-side platform (DSP) provider its platform fees and service costs and make sure there are no hidden fees.
+On the demand-side platform, you can adjust the programmatic budget by setting daily or monthly limits.

 After identifying precisely to whom to advertise, where, and how to buy ad space, it’s time for media planners to get their hands wet with programmatic buying.
 Set a target return on investment that you would like to achieve.
 Allocate a campaign budget according to the results you expect to achieve (clicks, conversions, sales completes, sign-ups, etc.).